mktana/mktana/README.md

 <h4> 👀 I’m interested in React, Vue, Javascript and more. </h4>
 <h4> 🌱 I'm currently learning fullstack development </h4>
-<h4> 💞️ I’m looking to collaborate on any project in html, css, javascript & react.  </h4>
+<h4> 💞️ I’m looking to collaborate on any project in javascript & react.  </h4>
 <h4> 🎀 & I'm "Shecodes;" Team member  </h4>
 <h4> 📫 How to reach me: <a href="https://www.linkedin.com/in/moriya-katan-5248316b/" trget="_blank">linkedin</a> | <a href="mailto:moriyakatan@gmail.com">Gmail</a></h4>
 <!---